Research Misconduct Policy and Procedures

 D. Investigation Report.

-1. The Investigation Report shall contain the same type of information as the Inquiry Report regarding the nature of the allegations, sources of external support, and Research Records and evidence reviewed.
-In addition, the Investigation Report shall provide, for each separate allegation of Research Misconduct identified during the Investigation, a finding as to whether Research Misconduct did or did not occur, and if so:
+1. The Investigation Report shall contain the same type of information as the Inquiry Report regarding the nature of the specific allegations, sources of external support, and Research Records and evidence reviewed.
+In addition, the Investigation Report shall provide, for each separate allegation of Research Misconduct identified during the Investigation, a description of the specific allegation and a finding as to whether Research Misconduct did or did not occur, and if so:

 2. The Respondent shall be provided with a draft of the Investigation Committee report and concurrently a copy of, or supervised access to, the evidence on which the report is based.
 The Respondent shall have 30 days (which time shall be part of the total time for the Investigation) to provide written comments on it.
 The Investigation Committee may also make relevant portions of the report available to the Complainant and/or witnesses (but not give them a copy), for comment.
 The Committee shall, in preparing its final report, consider and attach any comments made by the Respondent (and by the Complainant and/or witnesses, if applicable) on the draft Investigation Report.